TechRashtra/DevSync/README.md

 > *DevSync* is a premium developer-first SaaS platform designed to help engineers track their growth, manage daily dev logs, and publish professional portfolios — all in one ecosystem.
 > Built with 💻 Java Spring Boot, 📱 Jetpack Compose, and 🌐 HTML/CSS, DevSync bridges productivity and portfolio into a single seamless tool.
+>
+> 📄 **License**: See [LICENSE](LICENSE) for details.

 ---

 ## 🧠 Product Overview

-*DevSync empowers developers to:*
+**DevSync empowers developers to:**
-- Log bugs, commits, goals, and daily work using clean interfaces
+- 📝 Log bugs, commits, goals, and daily work using clean interfaces
-- Track skill growth in DSA, projects, frameworks, and languages
+- 📈 Track skill growth in DSA, projects, frameworks, and languages
-- Instantly generate and customize personal *developer portfolios* from templates
+- 🎨 Instantly generate and customize personal *developer portfolios* from templates
-- Export weekly/monthly productivity reports
+- 📊 Export weekly/monthly productivity reports
-- Maintain visibility into career growth — and showcase it when needed
+- 🚀 Maintain visibility into career growth — and showcase it when needed

 ---